wuurrd/rtk/README.md

 ## Contributing

 Contributions welcome!
-Please open an issue or PR on GitHub.
+See the **[Contributing Guide](CONTRIBUTING.md)** for branch naming, PR process, testing requirements, and coding practices.

 **For external contributors**: Your PR will undergo automated security review (see [SECURITY.md](SECURITY.md)).
 This protects RTK's shell execution capabilities against injection attacks and supply chain vulnerabilities.